bitprj/devrel/IMC_DataScience/IMC_OOPTutorial/blog.md

-### Part 3: Inheritance, or How to Make Your Code Look Cleaner
+## Part 3: Inheritance, or How to Make Your Code Look Cleaner

 Inheritance is another important aspect of objects, and it can be a massive time saver when it comes to writing objects.
-Essentially, inheritance is implementing an object, within another object.
+Essentially, inheritance is implementing an object within another object.

 To put it more simply, **inheritance** lets an object *inherit* the properties of another object.
 For example, say we've already coded a hypothetical “Wolf” object and a hypothetical “Animal” object.
-With this line of code in the Wolf object's header -
+With this line of code in the Wolf object's header,

 ![img](https://lh5.googleusercontent.com/JGvonMJYeaB_YrKOvY_1HfzIG0Be5-EzKqhO00xT9OcaLT5eVI6cU7k2agRBRPCQcEV3MRe1-nXjozqROJyCwVW9VC3Aw08uKJLAlXGSp4_WmuFEZAerD_-PISJqjvrrTT9p3Uwr)

 Wolf will now have all the characteristics (methods, variables, etc.) of Animal, in addition to whatever code is written in Wolf.
 Note that in Java, a given object (a **subclass**) can only inherit from one parent class (a **superclass**).
 This varies from language to language.
 For example, C# also only supports single inheritance, whereas C++ supports multiple inheritance (that is to say, a single subclass can inherit from multiple superclasses).

 Another important item that's similar to a superclass is an interface.
-An **interface** is basically just a list of method titles that an object will **implement** - i.e. you'll code those methods from the interface into the object.
+An **interface** is basically just a list of method titles that an object will **implement**, i.e. you'll code those methods from the interface into the object.

 Here’s an example.
 Say we have this interface: